m-lab/ndt-server/spec/ndt7-protocol.md

 variables.
 In such case, the unsupported variables SHOULD be set to zero.

-Moreover, note that all the variables presented above increase or otherwise change consistently during a subtest.
-Therefore, the last measurement sample is a suitable summary of what happened during a subtest.
+Moreover, note that all the variables presented above increase or otherwise change consistently during a test.
+Therefore, the last measurement sample is a suitable summary of what happened during a test.

 Finally, note that JSON and JavaScript actually define integers as `int53` but existing implementations will likely round bigger (or smaller) numbers to